ajohn104/AboveAverageScript/README.md

 ```

-Just like in Javascript, _AverageScript_ is object oriented, and includes functions as objects.
+Just like in Javascript, _AboveAverageScript_ is object oriented, and includes functions as objects.

 ```js